Glossary

 User

 Refers to whoever is using the Entropy network to sign transactions or messages.
-This may be an individual, an organisation, or some other entity.
+This may be an individual, an organization, or some other entity.

 Validator